Author(s): Silbert

 Increasingly, the public is demanding greater accountability in how major infrastructure is procured, planned and developed to ensure a safe, secure and healthy region in which to work, live and raise a family.
 This requires government to evaluate its capital investment decisions within the context of the triple-bottom-line approach, as attention to value capture as a source of public revenue has been increasing where some governments are experiencing declines in revenue from traditional sources and others face rapid urban population growth and require large investments in public infrastructure (Ingram et al., 2012).

-supported by underground power cable thermal energy.
+The region’s growing and diverse population could one day have access to cheaper, organically grown green produce and crops harvested from year-round greenhouses forming a “winter farm belt” along urban fringes, supported by underground power cable thermal energy.
 This would reduce the need for imported agricultural produce and lessen the environmental impact of freight transportation in terms of congestion and harmful emissions as well as developing a sustainable means of recharging our watersheds.
 Supporting sustainable urban and rural development with investments in the thermal energy potential from power transmission corridors will have profound environmental benefits and at the same time allow for the creation of a secure source of revenue to fund the region’s growing infrastructure needs in partnership with private consortium.

 References